This candidate running to be SC governor calls for return of firing squad

-In the wake of Sunday's deadly incident at a South Carolina prison, one of the Republicans running for Governor has called for bringing back firing squads.
+In the wake of Sunday's deadly riot at a South Carolina prison, one of the Republicans running for governor has called for bringing back firing squads.

 On a radio program, Catherine Templeton said firing squads should be revived in the Palmetto State.
 The Republican made the comments Tuesday on the Bob Mclain Show.